AGSeifert/DoubleqpcR/README.md

 Install with devtools, tough I recommend to clone the repository and work with the raw code if you eg. want to adjust functions or reuse them in your code.

+`devtools::install_github("LucasFVoges/DoubleqpcR", build_vignettes = FALSE)`

+And to include the vignette, which is also accessible in the inst/test folder from here.

 `devtools::install_github("LucasFVoges/DoubleqpcR", build_vignettes = TRUE)`

 ## Idea